This is a post regarding mental illness, suicide, abuse, and assault.

-I have realized, I can’t do this anymore.
+I realize, I can’t do this anymore.

 Since then Robin Williams and Izabel Laxamana have killed themselves while white males, generously coined as “lone wolves” have still been able to purchase guns and massacre hundreds of people at schools, churches, concerts, and nightclubs by reason of insanity.
 And people still wonder why.
 Helpless in their search for an answer.